Recommended dog aggression books, tools and resources

 If your dog is prone to “resource” guarding.
 This can help with possessive and territorial aggression.

-Another book by Jean Donaldson for dogs who respond aggressively over valued items such as toys.
+Another book by Jean Donaldson is for dogs who respond aggressively to overvalued items such as toys.

 The Other End of the Leash: Why We Do What We Do Around Dogs